 - Storming Stage: In storming, stage conflicts may arise regarding task distribution and role assignment.
-Here the scrum master must take initiative to resolve the conflict in a constructive manner for the greater interest of team development rather than avoiding as trifle issue.
+Here the scrum master must take the initiative to resolve the conflict in a constructive manner for the greater interest of team development rather than avoiding a trifle issue.

 - Norming Stage: At the norming phase, group members are aware of their task, and they develop some norms for task handling in accordance with scrum methodology.
 They become aware of communication channels also.

 - Performing Stage: Now, the team members are aware of their task.
 Self-organization, cooperation, trusts arise within team members, which ensure the team’s productivity.
 All members work together to achieve the team’s goal, and here the team becomes the actual Scrum development team.

 - Adjourning Stage: When the project is completed, the team members reach the adjourning stage, where they meet together to share their collected experience during the project.
 Team members must be exhilarated to recount their experiences to get the value from it.

 The Scrum development team can become the instance of establishing an open, respectful, and honest culture of successful teamwork.